3116218257/DIP-Project/README.md

 - [Usage](#usage)

 ## Clone The Repo
-Using the following command line can clone this repo into your machine<br>
+Using the following command line can clone this repo into your machine.<br>
 ```bash
 git clone https://github.com/3116218257/DIP-Project.git
 cd DIP-Project